By Samuel Beckett

 The Off Stage Access Pass does not include tickets to the live stage productions of The Fever and Black No More.
 Pass holders will receive discounted tickets and priority booking to these shows before tickets go on sale to the general public.

-Waiting for Godot, The Dinner, Lypsinka Must Be Destroyed…Again, Singing Heads and I Need Space will be co-produced by MiLa Media
+Waiting for Godot, The Dinner, Lypsinka Must Be Destroyed…Again, Singing Heads and I Need Space will be co-produced by MiLa Media.

 Waiting for Godot by Samuel Beckett is presented through special arrangement with Georges Borchardt, Inc. on behalf of The Estate of Samuel Beckett.
+Generous support for Waiting for Godot is provided by The Laura Pels International Foundation for Theater.

 The Dinner is supported, in part, by The Venturous Theater Fund of the Tides Foundation.